Skip to main content

 C:\Program Files\Microsoft SQL Server\MSSQL.1\MSSQL\Data\OPCONXPS_Log.LDF

-16. On the Database Connection screen: Configure the information required to create a database connection by selecting one of the following options from the Additional Database Configuration drop-down list:
+16. On the Database Connection screen, configure the information required to create a database connection by selecting one of the following options from the Additional Database Configuration list:

-• None: Specifies no setting.
+• None: No setting.
 This is the default.

-• AlwaysOn: Specifies that SQL Server has been configured to use SQL high availability.
+• AlwaysOn: SQL Server is configured to use SQL high availability.

-• Mirroring: Specifies that SQL Server has been configured to use mirroring.
+• Mirroring: SQL Server is configured to use mirroring.

-18. On the Set Hung Script Options screen: Configure the SMTP Server connection information for the Hung Scripts by entering the following:
+18. On the Set Hung Script Options screen, configure the SMTP Server connection information for hung scripts:

-• Email Recipient: Defines the email address that should receive notifications when any OpCon Server components stop responding.
+• Email Recipient: The email address that receives notifications when any OpCon server components stop responding.

-20. On the Select Optional Service Manager Applications screen: Select checkboxes for any optional server components that you wish to install.
+20. On the Select Optional Service Manager Applications screen, select options for any optional server components you want to install.

-22. On the Connection Configuration screen: Enter the server name to which the SAM will connect.
+22. On the Connection Configuration screen, enter the server name to which the SAM connects.

 note